- Describe how genetics and the environment affect intelligence

 The reality is that aspects of each idea are probably correct.
 In fact, one study suggests that although genetics seem to be in control of the level of intelligence, the environmental influences provide both stability and change to trigger manifestation of cognitive abilities (Bartels, Rietveld, Van Baal, & Boomsma, 2002).
 Certainly, there are behaviors that support the development of intelligence, but the genetic component of high intelligence should not be ignored.
 As with all heritable traits, however, it is not always possible to isolate how and when high intelligence is passed on to the next generation.

-Range of Reaction is the theory that each person responds to the environment in a unique way based on his or her genetic makeup.
+Range of Reaction is the theory that each person responds to the environment in a unique way based on their genetic makeup.
 According to this idea, your genetic potential is a fixed quantity, but whether you reach your full intellectual potential is dependent upon the environmental stimulation you experience, especially in childhood.
 Think about this scenario: A couple adopts a child who has average genetic intellectual potential.
 They raise her in an extremely stimulating environment.
 What will happen to the couple’s new daughter?
 It is likely that the stimulating environment will improve her intellectual outcomes over the course of her life.
 But what happens if this experiment is reversed?
 If a child with an extremely strong genetic background is placed in an environment that does not stimulate him: What happens?
 Interestingly, according to a longitudinal study of highly gifted individuals, it was found that “the two extremes of optimal and pathological experience are both represented disproportionately in the backgrounds of creative individuals”; however, those who experienced supportive family environments were more likely to report being happy (Csikszentmihalyi & Csikszentmihalyi, 1993, p.
 187).

 Another challenge to determining origins of high intelligence is the confounding nature of our human social structures.
 It is troubling to note that some ethnic groups perform better on IQ tests than others—and it is likely that the results do not have much to do with the quality of each ethnic group’s intellect.
 The same is true for socioeconomic status.
 Children who live in poverty experience more pervasive, daily stress than children who do not worry about the basic needs of safety, shelter, and food.
 These worries can negatively affect how the brain functions and develops, causing a dip in IQ scores.
 Mark Kishiyama and his colleagues determined that children living in poverty demonstrated reduced prefrontal brain functioning comparable to children with damage to the lateral prefrontal cortex (Kishyama, Boyce, Jimenez, Perry, & Knight, 2009).